Armaghan-Bashir-ch/dotfiles/README.md

 # <a id="Installation"></a>
 <img src="https://readme-typing-svg.herokuapp.com?font=Lexend+Giga&size=25&pause=1000&color=CCA9DD&vCenter=true&width=435&height=25&lines=Installation" width="450"/>

-Arch Linux *and* hyprland is required as well as many other applications that will be installed when running `./install.sh`.
+Arch Linux *and* hyprland is required as well as many other applications that will be installed when running:   `./install.sh`.
 Make sure your laptop has efficent storage and Ram to handle all of this, becuase it is a lot.

 This *can* work on other [Linux-distros](https://en.wikipedia.org/wiki/List_of_Linux_distributions) with Hyprland as GUI, but I have not tested it, and I will not, so do that on your own risk.